shfischer/GA_MSE_PA/readme.md

-Using a genetic algorithm to optimise a data-limited catch rule
+Using a genetic algorithm to optimise a data-limited catch rule – PA branch
 ================

 ## Introduction